Oracle Identity Cloud Service offers a variety of Multi-Factor Authentication (MFA) factors that you can configure.

-- Text Message (SMS): Send a passcode as a text message (SMS) to the user.
+- Text Message (SMS) or Phone Call: Send a passcode as a text message (SMS) or as a phone call to the user.
 This method is useful for users without Internet connectivity.
 After the user enters their user name and password, Oracle Identity Cloud Service sends a passcode to their device for use as a second verification method.

 - Bypass Code: Use the Oracle Identity Cloud Service self-service console to generate bypass codes.
 The ability to generate a bypass code is available to the user after the user enrolls in 2-Step Verification.
 Users can generate bypass codes and save for use later.
 User-generated bypass codes never expire, but can only be used once.
 Users also have the option to contact an administrator to obtain a bypass code for access.

-- Duo: Enable Duo Security as an MFA Factor so that users use the Duo App or other Duo factors to authenticate.
+- Duo Security: Enable Duo Security as an MFA Factor so that users use the Duo App or other Duo factors to authenticate.
 If Duo Security is enabled, users that have not enrolled are prompted to do so when a Sign-On policy triggers an MFA verification.